graphql-java-generator/graphql-maven-plugin-project/README.md

     * You'll find all the details [on this page](https://graphql-maven-plugin-project.graphql-java-generator.com/graphql-maven-plugin/generatePojo-mojo.html)
 * (deprecated) __`graphql`__ was the previous main goal.
 It can generate both the client and the server code, thanks to its _mode_ parameter.
     * You'll find all the details [on this page](https://graphql-maven-plugin-project.graphql-java-generator.com/graphql-maven-plugin/graphql-mojo.html)
-* __`merge`__ allows to generate a GraphQL schema file, based on the source GraphQL schemas.
+* __`generateGraphQLSchema`__ allows to generate a GraphQL schema file, based on the source GraphQL schemas.
 It can be used to merge several GraphQL schema files into one file, or to reformat the schema files.
-    * You'll find all the details [on this page](https://graphql-maven-plugin-project.graphql-java-generator.com/graphql-maven-plugin/merge-mojo.html)
+    * You'll find all the details [on this page](https://graphql-maven-plugin-project.graphql-java-generator.com/graphql-maven-plugin/generateGraphQLSchema-mojo.html)

 # The Documentation